 Each amplified repertoire represents a large number of sequences distributed over a size range.
-The gel images and table below can be used as a guide indicating the range of potential product sizes.
-Provided are libraries generated from control RNA covering all human TCR and BCR chains with both 50 ng and 25 ng of RNA input.
-Also provided are gel images of cleaned libraries versus libraries with no clean-up.
+The gel images and tables below can be used as a guide indicating the range of potential product sizes.
+Gel images for both human and mouse systems are provided.